withastro/astro/docs/src/pages/core-concepts/layouts.md

 </BaseLayout>
 ```

+**Note**: If you use .scss files rather than .css files, any stylesheet links in your layout should still point to .css files because of Astro’s auto-compilation process.
+When Astro “needs” the styling files, it’ll be “looking for” the final .css file(s) that it compiles from the .scss file(s).
+For example, if you have a .scss file at `./public/style/global.scss`, use this link: `<link rel="stylesheet" href="/style/global.css">` — **not** `<link rel="stylesheet" href="/style/global.scss">`.
+For additional related information, please see [Styling &amp; CSS](https://docs.astro.build/guides/styling).

 ## Nesting Layouts

 You can nest layouts when you want to create more specific page types without copy-pasting.
 It is common in Astro to have one generic `BaseLayout` and then many more specific layouts (`PostLayout`, `ProductLayout`, etc.) that reuse and build on top of it.